radzikow/swapi-app/README.md

 ## GraphQL Endpoints
 The NestJS Swapi App provides several GraphQL endpoints to interact with the Star Wars data.
 Below is a description of each available endpoint:

 > **_NOTE:_** You can test queries using the GraphQL Playground that NestJS provides which is usually available at http://localhost:3000/graphql.
 The exact URL may vary depending on your NestJS configuration.

+> **_NOTE:_** When initiating and launching a project, you can review GraphQL types in the auto-generated schema.gql file.

 ### `films` Query
 <details>